immich-app/immich/README.md

 The login email is `demo@immich.app` and the password is `demo`.

-The demo server is running on a free-tier Oracle VPS (Amsterdam, 4-core Ampere Altra ARM64 CPU @3.0 GHz, 24GB RAM).
+The demo server is running on a free-tier Oracle VPS (Amsterdam, 4-core Ampere Altra ARM64 CPU @3.0 GHz, 24GB RAM, SSD storage).

 ## Activities